interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/synchronization/subscription_synchronization.md

 [`PlanningAreaResource`](../../../../../resources/astm/f3548/v21/planning_area.py) describes the 3D volume in which subscriptions will be created.

+### second_utm_auth

+A `resources.communications.AuthAdapterResource` containing a second set of valid credentials for interacting with the DSS.

+This second set of credentials is required to validate that the DSS properly synchronizes the manager of a subscription to other DSS instances.

+The participant under test is responsible for providing this second set of credentials along the primary ones used in most other scenarios.

+#### Credential requirements

+In general, these test credentials may be in all points equal to the ones used by the `AuthAdapterResource` that is provided to the `dss` resources above, except for the value contained in the `sub` claim of the token.

+For the purpose of this scenario, these credentials must be allowed to create, modify and delete subscriptions on the DSS, as well as querying them.

+Note that most checks in this scenario will work if the second set of credentials is not provided.

+##### Required scope

+For the purpose of this scenario, the `second_utm_auth` resource must provide access to a token with at least the following scope:

+* `utm.strategic_coordination`

+##### Separate subscription

+Note that the subscription (or 'sub' claim, not to be confused with an SCD DSS subscription) of the token that will be obtained for this resource
+MUST be different from the one of the `dss` resources mentioned above: this will be verified at runtime, and the depending checks will not be run if this is not the case.

 ## Setup test case

 ### [Ensure clean workspace test step](../clean_workspace.md)